1. Why China? The Supplier Landscape for DTC Dropshipping

 - No packaging, design, or brand-building support

-Best for: Experienced importers looking for verified, high-quality manufacturers for bulk sourcing.
-Not a dropshipping solution and not designed for DTC sellers needing end-to-end fulfillment.
+Best for: experienced importers hunting for vetted manufacturers for bulk sourcing.
+Not a dropshipping play, and not set up for DTC sellers who need end-to-end fulfillment.

 10. Chinabrands — The Dropshipping Wholesaler